A gentle, holistic approach to healing and wellness

-Acupuncture may be defined as the insertion of needles into specific points on the body to produce a healing response.
-Each acupuncture point has specific actions when stimulated.
+Acupuncture involves the insertion of very fine needles into specific points on the body to stimulate a healing response.
+Each acupuncture point is selected based on its known effect on the body’s systems, and treatment is tailored to your pet’s individual condition.

 Although acupuncture has its roots in ancient times before modern scientific methods were available with which to study it, many important studies have been done to indicate how acupuncture works and what physiologic mechanisms are involved in its actions.
 Using functional MRI to examine 15 different points, the basic tenets of acupuncture have been proven.
 Those are that acupuncture is based upon the point selected, the method of stimulation, and the duration of stimulation.
 Stimulation of these points result in specific changes in the central nervous system.
 It was shown that acupuncture points that have pain relieving properties associated with them tend to activate specific pain-association brainstem regions.